aci-ref/facilitation_best_practices/definitions.md

     - https://aci-ref.github.io/facilitation_leading_practices/definitions
 ---

-The terms below are used throughout the Facilitation Best Practices documentation, and often with definitions specific to their context within the documentation.
+The terms below are used throughout the Facilitation Leading Practices documentation, and often with definitions specific to their context within the documentation.
 To establish consistent interpretations of these terms across various sections and chapters, we define the terms as